anaclumos/extracranial/Research/pages/Layoff.md

 - What are some myths or misunderstandings about layoffs
 - Layoffs often do not cut costs, as there are many instances of laid-off employees being hired back as contractors
 - Layoffs often do not increase stock prices, in part because layoffs can signal that a company is having difficulty
 - Layoffs do not increase productivity.
-Layoffs do not solve what is often the underlying problem, which is often an ineffective strategy, a loss of market share, or too little revenue.
+Layoffs do not solve what is often the underlying problem, which is often an ineffective [[strategy]], a loss of market share, or too little revenue.
 Layoffs are basically a bad decision
 - We ought to place a higher priority on human life

 ### [Tech Companies Are Irrational Pop Cultures](https://softwarecrisis.dev/letters/tech-is-a-pop-culture/)